 Some Indian tribes would respond well to this.
 Others would have nothing to do with it.
 If a tribe were hostile and attacked, whites would go forth to seek rectitude because their laws demanded it.

 If families were raped, disemboweled, had their eyes gouged out, and were killed and scalped by natives, who then amused themselves with their victims’ hats and parasols, a white community would be outraged.
 They would want the murderers brought to justice, and this would apply to their own people as it would to others.
 If whites had committed such atrocities, they would be hunted down and made to pay the same way.

 A posse would go forth to find the murderers and bring them to justice.
 The problem is that when the team went to arrest them, it would be assailed by further Indians.
-This would lead to a larger armed group of whites being sent out to do battle with the entire tribe.
+It would lead to a larger armed group of whites being sent out to battle with the entire tribe.
 Such a clan might be wiped out during the action.
 The whites had little choice, but in time the Left would attempt to change history.
 Schools and Hollywood told a different story.
-In their version of history the Indians were depicted as peace-loving, gentle folk, just wanting to live their lives and not cause anyone harm.
+In their version of history, the Indians were depicted as peace-loving, gentlefolk, just wanting to live their lives and not cause anyone harm.
 Whites were portrayed as thugs and hooligans, out to have fun, who despised Indians and would use them as target practice.
 The Left painted a false picture of whites slaughtering Indians for trivial reasons.